robdelacruz/txtpages/stock/howto.md

 [Markdown Reference](https://commonmark.org/help/)

-## Webpage cleanup
+## TxtPage cleanup

-Pages that haven't been viewed in 6 months will be deleted.
+TxtPages that haven't been viewed in 6 months will be deleted.